geekq/workflow-activerecord/README.md

 ---------

 * test build with Ruby 2.6
-* retire Ruby 2.3 since it has reached end of life
+* retire Ruby 2.3 and Rails 4.1 since this Ruby version has reached end of life

 ### New in the version 4.1.0